robinrob/rsmithio/_posts/2018-03-13-getting-started-with-ocaml.md

 ## Are companies using OCaml?
 Your pragmatic side should also be interested in the direct value of learning OCaml to your career.

 This is a really nice [presentation](https://www.youtube.com/watch?v=v1CmGbOGb2I) on OCaml by an employee of Jane Street, which includes a discussion of the practicalities of using OCaml in the real world.
-Entrance into the OCaml community is not recommended without some familiarity of Jane Street - they are a quantitative trading firm who have made exentensive use of OCaml.
-They have been a big contributor to OCaml - they wrote the [Core](https://github.com/janestreet/core) library, which is effectively Lodash for Ocaml!
+Entrance into the OCaml community is not recommended without some familiarity of Jane Street - they are a quantitative trading firm who have made extensive use of OCaml.
+They have been a big contributor to OCaml - they wrote the [Core](https://github.com/janestreet/core) library, which is effectively Lodash for OCaml!

 It's easy to see why OCaml would be desirable in automated trading - where speed and accuracy of code are critical.
 Here is a list of [companies](https://ocaml.org/learn/companies.html) using OCaml - there's a few entries for financial companies.
 In general, the domains of companies using OCaml tend to be more technical than average, but the list shows a good amount of diversity.